-Figure 5: Mean density of Emu sign (no./ ha $\pm$ se) at control sites comparing pre-construction (2014-16) and construction (2017-20) and operation (June 2020 to Dec 2022)
+Figure 5: Mean density of Emu sign (no./ ha ±se) at control sites comparing pre-construction (2014-16) and construction (2017-20) and operation (June 2020 to Dec 2022)

-Comparison of the change in density of emu sign data between baseline, construction and operation has been interpreted with consideration of the temporal patterns of Emu sign observed across the three impact study areas since 2014, three years prior to the commencement of construction.
-The density of Emu sign within each survey area has varied between season and years irrespective of construction Table (3.1).
-For example, preconstruction sign density was highest in 2014 before declining in 2015 and 2016 (prior to construction commencing in 2017).
-Monitoring during construction occurred in 2017-2020 and the general trend of declining Emu sign that was noted prior to construction commencing, continued during this phase.
-The commencement of operation has seen a promising increase in activity in Tucabia north, however this can be attributed to one transect located on the east of the highway and likely one or two animals.
-The presence of emu sign on the western side of the highway in Tucabia South is a positive sign that an emu may have crossed below the highway using the Mitchell Road underpass, as no other evidence was reported from monitoring adjacent bridge structures.
+It is difficult to compare the density of emu sign during construction and operation with the baseline (preconstruction) data as the coastal emu population was higher across the range of the population at the time.
+Thus, comparison of the change in density of emu sign between pre-construction, construction and operation has been interpreted with consideration of the temporal patterns of Emu sign observed across the impact and control study areas since 2014, three years prior to the commencement of construction.
+The density of Emu sign within each survey area has varied between season and years irrespective of construction (refer Table 3.1).
+For example, pre-construction sign density was highest in 2014 before declining in 2015 and 2016 (prior to construction commencing in 2017).
+Monitoring during construction occurred in 2017-2020 and the general trend of declining Emu sign that was noted prior to construction commencing and is associated with population level decline.
+Of importance is comparison of density between the construction and operation phases considering the lower population data, which shows an increase (non-significant) in density post-construction from the two impact study areas at Pillar Valley west and Tucabia north.
+Similar increases have not been observed in the control study areas at this stage of the monitoring.

-The density of Emu signs has also declined significantly in the Yuraygir (north and south) control survey areas since collation of baseline data in 2014.
-(Table 3.2).
+The density of Emu signs has declined significantly in the Yuraygir (north and south) control survey areas since collation of baseline data in 2014.
 A significant difference between the pre-construction and construction years has been noted for the southern control area (P = 0.01) and northern control area (P = 0.006).
-The decline is also significant between pre-construction and operation periods in the southern control (P = 0.001), and northern control (P = 0.002).
+The decline is also significant between pre-construction and operation periods in the southern control (P = 0.006), and northern control (P = 0.004).
 These data suggest either a decline in Emu numbers at the control sites or alternatively a shift away from these specific survey areas or transects to other proximal habitat areas within the range of the population.
-The data from the control areas suggest that Emu presence in localised areas can change over time, likely in response to changing environmental conditions and associated resource availability or behavioural traits, or morality of individuals occupying a specific area, this is also expected to be similar with impact areas.
-The change in sign data may also be attributed to a change in the survey transect, for example a new fence was erected at transect YN-A in 2021 that has resulted in less signs than the original fence due to the design.
+The data from the control areas suggest that Emu presence in localised areas can change over time, likely in response to changing environmental conditions and associated resource availability or behavioural traits, or mortality of individuals occupying a specific area, this is also expected to be similar with impact areas.

-Table 3.1: Density of Emu sign per ha recorded at the three impact study areas separated into years of preconstruction (2014-16 purple), construction (2017-20 green) and operation (June 2020-Dec22 orange)
+Table 3.1: Density of Emu sign per ha recorded at the three impact study areas separated into years of preconstruction (2014-16 purple), construction (2017-20 green) and operation (June 2020-Dec23 orange)